catalyst-cooperative/pudl/docs/data_sources/wip_future.rst

 Thanks to a grant from the `Alfred P. Sloan Foundation Energy & Environment Program
 <https://sloan.org/programs/research/energy-and-environment>`__, we have support to
-integrate the following new datasets.
+integrate the following new datasets between April, 2021 and March 2023.

 There's a huge variety and quantity of data about the US electric utility system available to the public.
 The data we have integrated is just the beginning!
 Other data